ProgressBoard

 - Stream Name: Displays the identifier of the current run.
 Workflow agents use the familiar

 agent@model: inputFileformat.
-Tool-use sessions show just the agent name so they stand alone even without an associated input file. - Status Indicator: A colored circle shows the current status:
+Tool-use sessions show just the agent name so they stand alone even without an associated input file. - Status Indicator: A colored circle shows the current status — the four states read at a glance:

-- Token & Cost Summary: Displays the combined input and output token counts from all completed rounds (
+- Token & Cost Summary: Displays the combined input and output token counts from all completed rounds (e.g.,

 - Stop: Attempts to gracefully stop the currently running task for this stream.
 For providers supporting